The National Football Museum uses the power of football to support wellbeing in older people.

 The museum also runs memory tours of our Level 1 space, exploring our prized collections through conversation, storytelling and object handling.
 We have also worked with external partners, such as Manchester FA, to encourage social, stimulating activities such as walking football.

 Wellbeing and Dementia Support programme

 The Football Memories reminiscence programme is for older people and those living with dementia.

-The programme consists of, Museum memory tours and outreach activities in community and residential care settings.
+The programme consists of museum memory tours and outreach activities in community and residential care settings.
 Reminiscence can support wellbeing and tackle social isolation.
 Many people living with dementia may have short term memory problems, but often long term memory is preserved.
 Football reminiscence sessions provide opportunities for participants to share memories, connect with those around them and maintain social connections.

-Storybox at the National Football Museum is brand-new creative workshop designed especially for people living with dementia.
+Storybox at the National Football Museum is a brand-new creative workshop designed especially for people living with dementia.